NSLab-CUK/NSLab-CUK.github.io/_pages/3-research.md

 toc_label: "Table of Contents"
 ---

-> Graphs illustrate intricate patterns in our perception of the world and ourselves; graph mining enhances this comprehension by highlighting overlooked details.
+> Graphs illustrate intricate patterns in our perception of the world and ourselves;<br> graph mining enhances this comprehension by highlighting overlooked details.

 ***
 # Graph Representation Learning